randomouscrap98/deskmess/README.md

 Since this is a local-first app, all you need is index.html.
 You can download it directly from the repo or alternatively get it from the source zip from one of the releases.

 For usage tips, see the [example page](https://haloopdy.com/deskmess).
+Or to start from a blank slate, try the [latest release](https://haloopdy.com/deskmess/deskmess.html)

 ### Use the filesystem (default)
 - Copy index.html to someplace on your filesystem, rename it whatever you want